HostNation/hostnation/stories/hostnation-friends-star-on-channel-5-news.md

 "We both like to laugh and we both like to keep fit,” Charles told us, “so there's a lot to talk and joke about.
 He's interested in the city and culture and history – the conversation never runs dry.
 It’s been extremely rewarding."

 Charles has helped Emal with his English and sourced him a laptop and a guitar, but most importantly, has given him a sense of belonging.

+“I felt so happy that I got a good friend,” says Emal.
+“He has shown me many great places around London.
+It was wonderful and helpful to have a friend while I felt lonely and helpless.”

+These uplifting stories show us the profound changes that can come about when a friendly local reaches out a hand to someone trying to make their way in a new country.

+A cycle round the park, a coffee and a chat – such seemingly simple things can make a huge difference to someone’s life.